runtimeverification/evm-semantics/README.md

 The current recommendation is to use the homebrew version.

-If you are building on an Apple Silicon machine, ensure that your `PATH` is set up correctly before running `make k-deps`.
+If you are building on an Apple Silicon machine, ensure that your `PATH` is set up correctly before running `make deps` or `make k-deps`.
 You can do so using [`direnv`](https://direnv.net/) by copying `macos-envrc` to `.envrc`, then running `direnv allow`.